zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 ## Write Your Camel Route.

-### Extend the FileRouteBuilder class with RouteBuilder
+### Make the FileRouteBuilder class extend the RouteBuilder superclass
+`RouteBuilder` is a base class which is extended from to create routing rules using the DSL.
+Instances of `RouteBuilder` are then added to the `CamelContext`.

 1. Open the `FileRouteBuilder` class in your IDE.

 2. Update the class to extend `org.apache.camel.builder.RouteBuilder` and ensure